car251290/BEER-FRIDAY/README.md

 React components implement a render() method that takes input data and returns what to display.
 This example uses an XML-like syntax called JSX.
 Input data that is passed into the component can be accessed by render() via this.props.

+API Reference
+This documentation section is useful when you want to learn more details about a particular React API.
+For example, React.Component API reference can provide you with details on how setState() works, and what different lifecycle methods are useful for.

 ## Hooks for get the Data of the API that display the beer